yuyangd/houston/README.md

 The template will be stored locally at /tmp/my_template.json
 Note, this template will be overrided each time you run the command

+**Ansible playbook and roles**

+Userdata will run with playbook-aws.yml with below roles:
+- aws
+  Install the basic dependencies
+- ruby
+  Install ruby package
+- unicorn
+  Install and config unicorn
+- proxy
+  Install and config nginx to work as a reverse proxy
+- app
+  Copy the app files to the target location

 ### Build AWS AMI to install the basics prior to app deploy